 Doflamingo was initially depicted with a darker red and black clothing scheme in the anime, but later it was changed to the manga's orange and white coloring.

 Crocodile's new outfit in the anime is depicted as consisting of a brown suit, indigo scarf, and a dark green overcoat, while in the manga his scarf is green and both his suit and overcoat appear to be black.

-A less noticeable display of Adaptation Dye Job in the anime involves characters' eye colors, as Oda very rarely, if ever, colors them in.
+A less noticeable example in the anime involves characters' eye colors, as Oda very rarely, if ever, colors them in.
 Some examples include Robin having blue eyes in the anime (brown in the manga), Mihawk having yellow eyes to reinforce the Animal Theme Naming, and Hancock having navy blue ones.

 Milly from Trigun was originally a blondeditz in the manga, but was changed to a brunette in the anime.
 She's still a ditz though.